Can You Get Deported for a DUI or Crime?

 The short answer has historically been no if you are lawfully in the US.
 In the 2004 US Supreme Court Leocal v.
 Ashcroft case, the court determined that a DUI is not a “crime of violence” and, therefore not an aggravated felony.
 The Court also ruled that a crime of violence includes “a higher degree of intent than negligent or merely accidental conduct.”
 Therefore, a DUI conviction has generally not been a crime for which a legal alien has been deported for.

-That said, recent rule changes are causing serious immigration consequences for nonimmigrants who are arrested for a DUI or related offense if not handled properly.
+However, recent rule changes are causing serious DUI immigration consequences for nonimmigrants charged with a DUI or related offense if not handled properly.

 In November 2015, the US Department of State (DOS) enacted a policy authorizing consular officers to automatically revoke the nonimmigrant visas of individuals arrested for, or convicted of DUI, DWI, or similar alcohol-related crimes.
 The DOS has issued guidance on this policy to clarify how it is to be implemented.